-Hypothyroidism is an adverse reaction of oxcarbazepine.
-Considering the importance of thyroid hormones in children's development after birth, thyroid function monitoring is recommended in the pediatric age group while on Oxcarbazepine therapy.
+Hypothyroidism is an adverse reaction (with "not known" frequency, see section 4.8) of oxcarbazepine.
+Considering the importance of thyroid hormones in children's development Page 6 of 27 after birth, thyroid function monitoring is recommended in the pediatric age group while on OLEPTAL DT therapy.